jcchoiling/offsite-test/weblog/README.md

         sudo pip3 install ipython

 #### Install Spark
-* I use Spark technology to process the access log file.
-Therefore, please ensure the environment got Spark installed.
-Here are the steps, we have to download and install Spark2.1.
+* Since I will use Spark to perform the data extraction, we need to ensure Spark is installed.
+Here are the steps for installation, we will download and install Spark2.1.

         sudo mkdir /opt/spark
         wget -O "spark-2.1.0-bin-hadoop2.7.tgz" "http://d3kbcqa49mib13.cloudfront.net/spark-2.1.0-bin-hadoop2.7.tgz"